sklearn-compat/sklearn-compat/README.md

 When it comes to support multiple `scikit-learn` versions, the initial plan as of December 2024 is to follow the [SPEC0](https://scientific-python.org/specs/spec-0000/) recommendations.
-It means that this utility will support the `scikit-learn` versions up to 2 years or about 4 versions.
+It means that this utility will support **at least** the `scikit-learn` versions up to 2 years or about 4 versions.
+The current version of `sklearn-compat` supports `scikit-learn` >= 1.2.

 ## How to adapt your scikit-learn code